albertobelalcazar/albertobelalcazar.github.io/README.md

 # albertobelalcazar.github.io

-This is my CV developed with react HTML 5 CSS3 Javascript Boostrap PHP and more :) :D
+This is my CV developed with <3 and react, HTML 5, CSS3, Javascript, Boostrap :D